dex4er/Starlight/README.md

 ["waitpid" in perlfunc](https://metacpan.org/pod/perlfunc#waitpid) functions and uses threads internally.
 See [perlfork](https://metacpan.org/pod/perlfork)
 (MSWin32) and [perlcygwin](https://metacpan.org/pod/perlcygwin) (cygwin) for details and limitations.

-It might be better option to use on this system the server with explicit [threads](https://metacpan.org/pod/threads) implementation, i.e. [Thrall](https://metacpan.org/pod/Thrall).
+It might be a better option to use on this system the server with explicit [threads](https://metacpan.org/pod/threads) implementation, i.e. [Thrall](https://metacpan.org/pod/Thrall).

 For Cygwin the `perl-libwin32` package is highly recommended, because of